Feedback

 She is the author of Climbing Mountains and co-host of The Power of Privilege and Allyship podcast, which has reached listeners in over 100 countries worldwide.

-Legal session 1B: Hillsborough Law – Implications for Higher Education Providers and Ensuring Compliance
+Legal Session 1B: Hillsborough Law – Implications for Higher Education Providers and Ensuring Compliance

 Claire is a regulatory barrister who specialises in supporting organisations following adverse incidents.
 She acts across a range of sectors including health, higher education institutions, housing providers and local authorities.